adkiw/work2/README.md

 This repository contains a Streamlit based application for logistics companies.
 The app manages shipments, vehicles and staff information in a single dashboard and stores all data in a local SQLite database.

 Besides the Streamlit UI, the repository now provides an alternative FastAPI based web interface located in the `web_app` directory.
 This interface relies on DataTables for an Excel-style look and can be started locally without Streamlit.
-It started with shipments only but has been expanded to cover trucks and other main tables using generic CRUD pages.
+Initially only shipments were supported but now all data modules have matching pages using generic CRUD logic.

 ## Setup